 Effect on receipt

-Upon receipt of this primitive, the MISF on the PoS sends the corresponding MIS_Push_Certificate request message to the destination MN(s) or PoS(es).
+Upon receipt of this primitive, the MISF on the PoS sends the corresponding MIS_Push_Certificate request message or MIS_Push_Certificate indication message to the destination MN(s) or PoS(es), based on the ResponseFlag parameter.

 MIS_Push_Certificate.indication

 Function

 This primitive is generated by an MISF to notify a local MIS User that an MIS_Push_Certificate request message has been received.